carlos-montiers/enhancedbatch/docs/extensions/extensions-section.md

 Not all extensions allow all the same usage.

-Get: For get the result of it, expand it:
+- Get: For get the result of it, expand it:

 ```
 echo %@theextension%
 ```

-Set: For set a value as parameter to the extension:
+- Set: For set a value as parameter to the extension:

 ```
 set "@theextension=value"
 ```

+Note: In the set, when the values are booly, the next values are equivalent:

+0, no, off, false

+1, yes, on, true

-Call: For call the extension like an internal command:
+- Call: For call the extension like an internal command:

 ```
 call @theextension parameter